house-of-abbey/GarminHomeAssistant/README.md

 ## API URL

-If you are using [Nabu Casa](https://www.nabucasa.com/) then your Cloud API URL can be found by looking up your URL via `HA -> Settings -> Home Assistant Cloud -> Remote Control -> Nabu Casa URL` and don't forget to add `/api` to the end of the copied string.
+If you are using [Nabu Casa](https://www.nabucasa.com/) then your Cloud API URL can be found by looking up your URL via `HA -> Settings -> HomeAssistant Cloud -> Remote Control -> Nabu Casa URL` and don't forget to add `/api` to the end of the copied string.

 ![Nabu Casa Remote Control](images/Nabu_Casa_Remote_Control.png)